Also known as: tuck press, tuck to handstand, tuck handstand press, tucked handstand press, press to handstand

 What is Tucked press to handstand?

-The tucked press to handstand is a hard calisthenics movement that presses from a tucked seated position into a handstand.
-It primarily targets shoulders and triceps while demanding strong core stability, wrist mobility, and precise pressing control to balance and ascend safely.
+Tucked press to handstand is a hard calisthenics skill where you press from a tucked seated position into a handstand using core and shoulder drive.
+It primarily targets the shoulders and triceps while requiring strong core engagement and shoulder stability.

 How to Do Tucked press to handstand